 The Bible is our final authority in all matters of faith and practice.
 However, since the Bible is a diverse collection of narrative stories, poetry, law, and letters, it is helpful to summarize its teaching in a concise form that can be comprehended by both those deeply rooted in the Church and those who have little exposure to the Bible.
 This is the historical function of the ancient church creeds in the first 400 years of Christ-centered faith.

-Every community of faith has two major obligations in regards to its faith, namely absolute faithfulness to the Word of God, and sensitivity to the world in which they live.
-This means that the Vineyard movement must express the historical, biblical, orthodox Christian beliefs that we hold in common with all Christians, and the particular doctrines that are our distinctive voice, in terms that are relevant to 21st century Christians.
+Every community of faith has two major obligations regarding its faith, namely absolute faithfulness to the Word of God, and sensitivity to the world in which they live.
+This means that the Vineyard movement must express the historical, biblical, and orthodox Christian beliefs that we hold in common with all Christians, and the particular doctrines that are our distinctive voice, in terms that are relevant to 21st-century Christians.

 Our Statement of Faith is based on the conviction that the kingdom of God is the central theological motif that gives definition to all that we believe.
 It is a “kingdom of God” centered theology.
 This statement is our best current understanding of the Bible from that kingdom perspective.

 Not all Vineyard churches are alike, but they all share essential elements of Christian doctrine and practice.

 The Vineyard family of churches is a missionally-minded community, committed to carrying the words and works of Jesus into every arena of human life.
 Read more

 Core Values & Beliefs

 Vineyard churches root their theology in Jesus’ teaching on the kingdom of God, embracing an ‘inaugurated eschatology’ – where God’s beautiful future is breaking into our present experience.
 Read more

 We are not simply implementing the best church strategies and trying to accomplish what is humanly possible.
 Rather, our mission involves praying and finding power from God Himself to accomplish what humans could never accomplish on their own.